What is Cloud NVR? The Benefits of a Cloud-Based Security Camera System

 Before we talk about cloud NVRs, it’s best to start with the basics of what an NVR is and what it does.
 An NVR is a computer system that records and stores video footage on a hard disk, a mass storage device, or cloud storage.
 NVRs connect with digital cameras, also called internet protocol (IP) cameras, to create a surveillance system.

 NVRs have no camera capabilities themselves and don’t process video.
-They receive a camera’s footage through a network data connection, typically via an Ethernet cable.
+They receive camera footage through a network data connection, typically via an Ethernet cable.
 With Power over Ethernet (PoE) cameras, the Ethernet cable does double-duty by providing power to the camera and transferring data to the NVR.
 A number of cameras—anywhere from one to as many as 25, typically—can connect to a single NVR unit, creating a security camera system.

 What makes cloud NVRs different?

 Not all NVRs are cloud NVRs.
-Traditional NVRs usually store their data on a hard drive.
+Traditional NVRs usually store local recordings on a hard drive.
 Cloud NVRs store their data remotely in cloud storage through an internet connection.
 Instead of a physical NVR device, cameras plug into an edge gateway device, reducing bandwidth needs.
 Cloud NVRs offer all the traditional benefits of cloud services, including managed infrastructure maintenance for IT teams, customizable applications, regular updates with the most up-to-date technology, and remote access from anywhere 24/7.

 From DVR to traditional NVR, and now cloud NVR

-DVRs—the same technology used for recording and playing back TV shows—are wired systems that connect to analog cameras.
+DVRs—the same technology consumers have used for recording and playing back TV shows—are wired systems that connect to analog cameras.
 While still used today for some security systems, they’re considered outdated technology because many DVRs use coaxial cables and don’t support remote viewing.
 DVR systems are also less flexible because analog cameras need two connections—one for power and one for data—which limits camera placement.
 (That’s why PoE/IP cameras are handy; they only require one cable.)

 By contrast, cloud NVRs make it possible to gain remote access to footage without a VPN.
 Simply log into a cloud-based dashboard, and your camera streams are available for monitoring.